NXT Deadline (2023): Preliminary matches

 The fourth match was the Men's Iron Survivor Challenge contested between Trick Williams, Bron Breakker, Dijak, Josh Briggs, and Tyler Bate.
 Dijak and Briggs started the match.
 Dijak hit Feast Your Eyes on Briggs to score his first fall (Dijak 1–Briggs 0–Breakker 0–Bate 0–Williams 0).
 Bate then entered the match next.
 Briggs delivered a running lariat to Dijak to score his first fall (Dijak 1–Briggs 1–Breakker 0–Bate 0–Williams 0).
 As Dijak attempted Feast Your Eyes on Bate, he escaped and used a schoolboy pin on Dijak to score his first fall (Dijak 1–Briggs 1–Breakker 0–Bate 1–Williams 0).
 Williams entered the match next.
 Bate performed a step-up enzeguiri, a slingshot clothesline, and the Tyler Driver '97 to Williams to score his second fall (Dijak 1–Briggs 1–Breakker 0–Bate 2–Williams 0).
 Breakker entered the match last and delivered three consecutive spears to Briggs, Bate, and Dijak to score three consecutive falls (Dijak 1–Briggs 1–Breakker 3–Bate 2–Williams 0).
-Williams then delivered a flying corssbidy to everyone on the outside, but as he attempted to enter back in the ring, Breakker stopped him.
+Williams then delivered a flying crossbody to everyone on the outside, but as he attempted to enter back in the ring, Breakker stopped him.
 Dijak then hit a Cyclone Boot on Williams to score his second fall (Dijak 2–Briggs 1–Breakker 3–Bate 2–Williams 0).
 Breakker and Bate then delivered a Frankensteiner/Powerbomb combination onto Dijak, with Bate scoring his third fall (Dijak 2–Briggs 1–Breakker 3–Bate 3–Williams 0).
 Briggs and Dijak then hit stereo moonsaults onto Williams and Breakker to score their second and third falls, respectively (Dijak 3–Briggs 2–Breakker 3–Bate 3–Williams 0).
 As Dijak attempted another Feast Your Eyes, Briggs escaped and Williams used a schoolboy pin on Briggs to score his first fall, but Dijak immediately delivered a big boot to Williams (Dijak 3–Briggs 2–Breakker 3–Bate 3–Williams 1).
 Dijak then landed Feast Your Eyes on Williams, but Eddy Thorpe came out and pulled the referee out of the ring to stop the count.
 Thorpe then hit Dijak onto the turnbuckles and delivered an enzeguiri to him, allowing Williams to use another schoolboy pin on Dijak to score his second fall (Dijak 3–Briggs 2–Breakker 3–Bate 3–Williams 2).
 Bate then delivered a Tornillo splash and attempted the Tyler Driver '97, but Williams reversed it into a jacknife pin to score his third fall (Dijak 3–Briggs 2–Breakker 3–Bate 3–Williams 3).
 Breakker then attempted a Spear, but Williams impeded it with a running pump knee strike and pinned Breakker to score his fourth and decisive fall (Dijak 3–Briggs 2–Breakker 3–Bate 3–Williams 4).
 The buzzer sounded and Williams was declared the Iron Survivor, thus earning an NXT Championship match at NXT: New Year's Evil.